Anwesh2000/SMART_OM_Dataset_Technical_Validation/README.md

 **Key Features:**

 * Custom `ImageDataset` class for image–label loading and transformations.
-* Torch-based data loaders for training and validation.
+* Torch-based data loaders for training.
-* Training and validation loops with loss tracking and metric logging.
+* Training loops with loss tracking and metric logging.
 * Model checkpoint saving and visualization of training dynamics.
 * Includes options for transfer learning or training from scratch.